-This program provides hand skills and a visual design sense necessary to perform professional work in the interior design industry.
+This major provides hand skills and a visual design sense necessary to perform professional work in the interior design industry.
 Students graduate with a presentation portfolio sufficient to continue in higher education or move immediately into an interior design career.
-This program also prepares students in the business skills of interior design such as use of computers and business writing.
+This major also prepares students in the business skills of interior design such as use of computers and business writing.

-Upon successful completion of the program, graduates should be able to:
+Upon successful completion of this major, graduates should be able to:

-- Demonstrate knowledge of design theory and history. - Demonstrate understanding of design process. - Demonstrate an understanding of various design components. - · Understand and address technical issues. - Exhibit knowledge of business practices and procedures. - · Produce a professional portfolio. - Demonstrate an understanding of interpersonal skills.
+- · Demonstrate knowledge of design theory and history. - · Demonstrate understanding of design process. - · Demonstrate an understanding of various design components. - Understand and address technical issues. - Exhibit knowledge of business practices and procedures. - Produce a professional portfolio. - Demonstrate an understanding of interpersonal skills.

-Note: Professionals employed full time in the interior design field teach many courses to give the program necessary depth and breadth.
+Note: Professionals employed full time in the interior design field teach many courses to give this major necessary depth and breadth.
 Since these professionals have limited hours they can teach, some classes will be scheduled only at night while others will be scheduled early in the morning.

-- ENG 87, ENG 88, ENG 99, IT 98, and MATH 99 are preparatory courses for the college-level work required of this program.
+- 1. ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
 To determine if students must complete these courses, see Course Descriptions beginning on page 150.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
-IT 100 is required the first semester (first block or second block if IT 99 is taken first block).
+IT 120, Integrated Computer Applications, is required the first semester.
 See the competency prerequisite for this course.
-Students who do not keyboard by touch at a minimum speed of 20 cwpm must take IT 98 during the first semester.

-- 3. LE 100 Learning Techniques is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
+Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
+Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
+Because of the need to stay current with technology, any computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
+LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
 LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 4.
-To be accepted into the Interior Design AAS degree program, students must have a minimum 3.0 grade point average from high school.
+Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 5.
+To be accepted into the Interior Design AAS degree, students must have a minimum 3.0 grade point average from high school.
 Students transferring in from another college or university must have a 3.0 grade point in all ID course work.
-Students who have been out of high school for more than 10 years may be accepted into the program based on a personal interview with the program director.
-Beginning fall semester of 2003, a prospective student must submit a color board to the Interior Design Program Director no later June 1st for Fall Semester, November 1st for Winter Semester and March 31st for Summer Term.
-Specifications for this color board are available from the Admissions Office.
-Students who meet the admissions requirements are admitted on a space-available basis. - 5.
-To continue in the Interior Design AAS degree program, students must maintain a 3.0 grade point average in their ID course work.
+Students who have been out of high school for more than 10 years may be accepted into this major based on a personal interview with the Department Chair.
+Prospective students must submit a color board to the Interior Design Department Chair no later than June 1st for Fall Semester, November 1st for Winter Semester, February 12 for Spring Term and March 31st for Summer Term.
+Specifications for this color board are available on the college web site or from the Admissions Office.
+Students who meet the admission requirements are admitted on a space-available basis. - 6.
+To continue in the Interior Design AAS degree, students must maintain a 3.0 grade point average in their ID course work.